Starflight-code/starbot/README.md

 #### How do I host StarBot?

-Get the rust toolchain installed, I'll be using cargo as a build tool.
+Get the Rust toolchain installed, I'll be using cargo as a build tool.
+For information on how to set this up, see [the book](https://doc.rust-lang.org/stable/book/ch01-01-installation.html).

 ```
 cargo build -r